Gullimama/bojr/README.md

 When creating a new archive, by attempting to write to a read-only **destination** folder, you'll hit a "java.io.IOException: Permission denied" exception.
 This is because there are no *write* permissions for the **destination** folder.

-However, we do not want to rely on low-level IO errors and would rather catch the problem earlier.
+However, we do not want to rely on low-level IO errors and would rather catch the problem earlier, with a clear message.

 ```
-Please fix this by throwing an "IllegalArgumentException" exception instead.
+Please fix this by throwing an "IllegalArgumentException" exception.

 Identify the most appropriate existing method/class to add your code (no need to create an entirely new method/class).
 Note: the fix should work the same on both Windows and Linux.
 ```